Winter wren: Distribution and habitat

 The winter wren nests mostly in coniferous forests, especially those of spruce and fir, where it is often identified by its long and exuberant song.
 Although it is an insectivore, it can remain in moderately cold and even snowy climates by foraging for insects on substrates such as bark and fallen logs.

 Its movements as it creeps or climbs are incessant rather than rapid; its short flights swift and direct but not sustained, its tiny round wings whirring as it flies from bush to bush.

 At night, usually in winter, it often roosts, true to its scientific name, in dark retreats, snug holes and even old nests.
 In hard weather it may do so in parties, either consisting of the family or of many individuals gathered together for warmth.

 Behavior and ecology

 Breeding

 The male builds a small number of nests.
 These are called "cock nests" but are never lined until the female chooses one to use.
 The normal round nest of grass, moss, lichens or leaves is tucked into a hole in a wall, tree trunk, crack in a rock or corner of a building, but it is often built in bushes, overhanging boughs or the litter which accumulates in branches washed by floods.
 Five to eight white or slightly speckled eggs are laid in April, and second broods are reared.

 Food and feeding

-For the most part insects and spiders are its food, but in winter large pupae and some seeds are taken.
+Winter wrens primarily eat arthropods, with preference for spiders, caterpillars, and adult beetles and flies.
+Other less common food items include arthropods of taxa Acari (mites and ticks), Hymenoptera (bees, wasps, and ants), Chilopoda (centipedes), Diplopoda (millipedes), and Amphipoda (amphipods).